raifazhar/CC/readme.md

 - The function `arthimatic(int count, int SwitchArg, ...)` is declared:
   - `count`: Number of variadic arguments.
   - `SwitchArg`: Determines the operation to be performed.
-  - The function accepts a variable number of floating-point arguments.
+  - The function accepts a variable number of arguments.

 ### 5. **Variadic Argument Handling**
 - `va_list` is allocated on the stack.